pixie-io/docs.px.dev/content/en/05-reference/01-admin/11-user-mgmt.md

 <svg title='' src='admin/user-mgmt/reset-invite-links.png'/>

-3. Click the red "Reset Invite Links” button.
+3. Click the red `"Reset Invite Links"` button.
 This will pop open a modal to confirm that you would like to reset all existing invite links for your org.

 <svg title='' src='admin/user-mgmt/reset-invite-links-confirmation.png'/>

-4. Click “Reset Invite Links” in the modal to confirm and invalidate all existing invite links.
+4. Click `“Reset Invite Links”` in the modal to confirm and invalidate all existing invite links.

 ## Remove Users

 1. Open the [Live UI](/using-pixie/using-live-ui) Admin page (`/admin`).
 2. Select the Users tab (`/admin/org`).
-3. Click the "Remove" button next to the desired user.
+3. Click the `"Remove"` button next to the desired user.

 <svg title='' src='admin/user-mgmt/users-tab.png'/>